- Since 1997 Hong Kong has been a Special Administrative Region of China, retaining rights such as freedom of speech guaranteed in its Basic Law

-Today Hong Kong has a population of over seven million, over 90% of whom are of Chinese descent.
+Today Hong Kong is the fourth most densely populated place in the world, with nearly 7.5 million people, over 90% of whom are of Chinese descent.
 Despite a low birth rate, its population is growing, primarily due to immigration from mainland China: around 12% of Hong Kong residents are mainland immigrants.
 There are also significant communities of Indonesian and Filipino migrant workers.

 The Culture, Sports and Tourism Bureauis responsible for cultural policy in Hong Kong, with the Leisure and Cultural Services Department (LCSD) acting as its executive arm for the delivery of programmes, including in museums, libraries and performance spaces.
 Hong Kong Arts Development Council (HKADC) also has a major role as a statutory body for development of arts in Hong Kong.

 Hong Kong faces a challenging time in addressing the Covid-19 pandemic, and experienced a fifth major wave in Spring 2022.
 Arts and culture have suffered greatly from the closure of venues.
 Some artists have responded to this by turning to online forms of creative expression.
 The Government has been actively encouraging and promoting the integration of arts with innovation and technology (I&T) and formulated strategies and measures to develop and promote Art Tech.